joerischasfoort/money-macro/_posts/the monetary financial system/2021-7-2-dutch-vs-america-middle-class.md

 That’s a lot of money and not all parents are able to afford that for their children.

-Let’s contrast this with the USA, where the costs of higher education can set you back a whopping 16k USD at public universities.
+Let’s [contrast this with the USA](https://nces.ed.gov/programs/digest/d16/), where the costs of higher education can set you back a whopping 16k USD at public universities.
 However, as with high schools, public institutions are often considered inferior.
 So, what will it cost if Joe & Jolien want that extra push for their child?

-Well, private for profit institutions will on average cost $23k per year and if they want their kid to a prestigious private ‘non-profit’ institution like Harvard, MIT or Stanford, this will set them back over 50k per year (source1, source2, source3).
+Well, private for profit institutions will on average cost $23k per year and if they want their kid to a prestigious private ‘non-profit’ institution like [Harvard](https://www.gse.harvard.edu/financialaid/tuition), [MIT](https://web.mit.edu/facts/tuition.html) or [Stanford](https://www.collegesimply.com/colleges/california/stanford-university/price/), this will set them back over 50k per year.

 Sure, the most prestigious universities in the world are almost all in the United States….
-However, let’s be honest Joe & Jolien’s kid is extremely unlikely to end up in one (source).
-No, it’s much more likely for their kid to get a spot at great universities like California State or City University of New York (CalState ranking, CUNY ranking), which are typically ranked lower than most public universities (source) that accept all Dutch kids with good enough grades.
-On top of that, while Dutch institutions vary in international rankings, this variance is so low that students often base their preferred university choice on which city has the best nightlife (GRONINGUUU).
+However, let’s be honest Joe & Jolien’s kid is [extremely unlikely to end up in one](https://noahpinion.substack.com/p/who-cares-about-the-ivy-league).
+No, it’s much more likely for their kid to get a spot at great universities like [California State](https://www.timeshighereducation.com/world-university-rankings/california-state-university-los-angeles) or [City University of New York](https://www.timeshighereducation.com/world-university-rankings/cuny-city-college-new-york), which are typically ranked lower than [most public universities](https://www.timeshighereducation.com/student/best-universities/best-universities-netherlands) that accept all Dutch kids with good enough grades.
+On top of that, while Dutch institutions vary in international rankings, this variance is so low that students often base their preferred university choice on which city has the best nightlife.

 And with that picture of how amazing student life can be if we are not in a pandemic, let’s move on to discuss which education system is the winner.